 The encoding schemes defined in this version of the EPC Tag Data Standard are shown in Table 14-1.
-The table also indicates header values that are currently unassigned, as well as header values that have been reserved to allow for an orderly "sunset" of 64-bit encodings defined in prior versions of the EPC Tag Data Standard.
-These will not be available for assignment until after the "sunset date" has passed.
-The "sunset date" is July 1, 2009, as stated by EPCglobal on July 1, 2006.
+The table also indicates currently unassigned header values that are "Reserved for Future Use" (RFU).
+All header values that had been reserved for legacy 64-bit encodings, defined in prior versions of the EPC Tag Data Standard, were sunset, effective 1 July, 2009, as previously announced by EPCglobal on 1 July, 2006.